ThiPauli/Salary_Prediction_ML/README.md

 **Problem statement**: How much should I earn based on my experience?
 Despite the fact that salary may not always be the primary (nor even the secondary or tertiary) motivation for accepting a job offer or staying in a role.
 - Predict a continuous dependent variable from a number of independent variables using a regression model.
 The dataset was taken from [Stack Overflow Annual Developer Survey 2021](https://insights.stackoverflow.com/survey)
 - Data transformation and machine learning to create a model that predicts a salary based on: country of residence, profession (job type), education level and years of experience.
 Access the full Python code [here](https://github.com/ThiPauli/Salary_Prediction_ML/blob/main/salary_prediction_regression_ML.ipynb).
 - Create a User Interface (Web App) using streamlit and deploying it, which the end-users can input data and then get the predicted salary as the output.
-You can acess the web app [here](https://share.streamlit.io/thipauli/salary_prediction_ml/main/app.py).
+Acess the web app [here](https://share.streamlit.io/thipauli/salary_prediction_ml/main/app.py).

 ## Objectives
 * Making accurate salary predictions that are based on existing known salaries.
 As a result, the model can help companies and existing/future employees to negotiate more competitive payments.
 For HR professionals, leaders and recruiters, salary is a matter from company success (and budget) perspective.
 For employees and job seekers, it is important for reasons that go beyond employment.